 Parkinson’s disease is a progressive degenerative disease of the brain occurring usually after the age of 50.
 It is associated with the dysfunction of brain cells producing dopamine.
-Movement disorder, excessive salivation, constipation, depression, excessive dreaming are some of the common symptoms.
-Movement disorders may include tremor, rigidity and gait problems.
+Movement disorder, excessive salivation, constipation, depression, and excessive dreaming are some of the common symptoms.
+Movement disorders may include tremors, rigidity and gait problems.

 Severe movement disorders that don’t respond to a high dose of medications may benefit from surgery -Deep Brain Stimulation (pacemaker for the brain) or Lesioning (permanent destruction of the part of the nucleus using radiofrequency energy delivered through a microelectrode).

 The volume of the brain tends to diminish with age, resulting in a process called cerebral atrophy.
 As a result, the space between the brain and the skull bone increases, thereby, putting pressure on the thin-walled veins.
 Mild to moderate head injuries can result in bleeding from these ruptured veins, thereby, causing CSDH.
 This process occurs slowly for a period of days to weeks.
 Hence the term ‘chronic’ is used.

 Small amounts of CSDH can be absorbed by a natural process but repeated bleeding and the use of blood-thinning tablets, common in the elderly, can result in a large amount of blood collection, causing pressure on the brain.
 Headache, vomiting and paralysis are common outcomes.
 Surgery may be required when a significant amount of CSDH is produced.